programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 Spreadsheet software can read and write plain-text files using any of several conventions for representing breaks between columns.
-One common format uses commas to separate columns, and such files are often stored with the extension “.csv” for “comma-separated values.”
+One common format uses commas to separate columns, and such files are often stored with the extension ".csv" for "comma-separated values."
 Another common variant is to use a tab character, a special kind of space, to separate columns.
 Because our text contains commas, to avoid confusion we will use a tab character to separate columns.
 Though one could save a intermediate plain-text file, in this exercise we will assume we are copying and pasting directly from Writer to Calc.

-Back in Writer, let’s start making columns by splitting the place-and-time information from the reported numbers.
+Back in Writer, let's start making columns by splitting the place-and-time information from the reported numbers.
 Almost all reports include the words

 `Total number of deaths`

-Search for this and replace it with exactly the same phrase, but with “\\t” at the front of the string representing a tab character:
+Search for this and replace it with exactly the same phrase, but with "\\t" at the front of the string representing a tab character:

 `\tTotal number of deaths`